 For those cases, on-page SEO has a lot to offer both in terms of usability and also in terms of traffic.

-4) On Page SEO is sometimes all you need: If you are running a website for a small business and you need to get local customers searching for various terms on Google then on page SEO is all you might need to do.
+If you are running a website for small business and you need to get local customers searching for various terms on Google then on-page SEO is all you might need to do.

-5) Off page SEO comes after on page SEO: Before even starting to think how you can promote your website, you need to ensure that it is optimized and in good condition.
+Before even starting to think about how you can promote your website, you need to ensure that it is optimized and in good condition.

 So, the first step is to work with on-site SEO and then go off-site.